Dave Boling: How WCC's addition of Grand Canyon, Seattle U impacts Gonzaga's decision to remain in conference

 Add those to L.A. and San Francisco, and the opportunity for games to get into living rooms in the Pacific time zone is enormous.
 Somebody sharp with scheduling and leveraging media deals should be able to pad the conference coffers.

-All those Zag fans who can't get tickets in McCarthey will find a quick flight to Sea-Tac appealing, and also may be inclined to take a February snowbird weekend to Arizona.
+All those Zags fans who can't get tickets in McCarthey will find a quick flight to Sea-Tac appealing, and also may be inclined to take a February snowbird weekend to Arizona.

 Further, Seattle and GCU are good fits for other sports.
 The geographic layout works far better than GU's other conference options.
 It's not a major dramatic change.
 And the 2025 season seems like a lifetime away.
 Who knows where any team will be affiliated by then?

-With the talent-rich roster the Zag men have put together for the coming season, it won't matter where they play or who is on the other team.
+With the talent-rich roster the Zags men have put together for the coming season, it won't matter where they play or who is on the other team.
 These guys look like a juggernaut.

 So, status quo, for now.